snehal1791/order-summary-component-main/README.md

 - See hover states for interactive elements

 ### Screenshot
+Desktop view of the application:

 ![Deskstop](./images/desktopLive.png)

-Desktop view of the application.
+Mobile view of the application:

 ![Mobile](./images/mobileLive.png)
-Mobile view of the application.

 ### Links